Beate Uhse-Rotermund: Businesswoman

-In the early postwar period, former members of the Luftwaffe were not permitted to fly, and Uhse's aviation career ended.
-First, she made a living on the black market.
-She was selling products door-to-door and met many housewives and learned of their problems: former soldiers returning from the war were making their wives pregnant, not caring that there was "no apartment, no income and no future" for any children.
-Many of the women went to untrained abortionists.
-Uhse remembered lectures her mother (who had died during the war) had given her on sexuality, sexual hygiene and contraception.
+In the early postwar period, former members of the Luftwaffe were not permitted to fly, ending Uhse's aviation career.
+Initially, she made a living on the black market.
+She sold products door-to-door and met many housewives and learned of their problems: former soldiers returning from the war were making their wives pregnant, not caring that there was "no apartment, no income and no future" for any children.
+Many of the women resorted to visiting untrained abortionists to deal with unwanted pregnancies.
+Uhse remembered lectures her doctor mother had given her on sexuality, sexual hygiene and contraception.
 She searched for information on the Knaus-Ogino rhythm method of contraception, and put together a brochure which explained to the women how to identify their fertile and infertile days.

-By 1947, she had sold 32,000 copies of "Pamphlet X" via her "Betu" mail order company, and began to expand to larger cities such as Hamburg and Bremen.
+By 1947, she had sold 32,000 copies of "Schrift X" (Pamphlet X) via her "Betu" mail order company, and began to expand to larger cities such as Hamburg and Bremen.
 Many people wrote her letters asking for advice on sexuality and eroticism.
 "These people were unaware of the facts of life," she wrote in her autobiography.
-Soon she was also selling condoms and "marriage guides."
+Soon she was also selling condoms and "marriage guides".

-In 1951, with four employees, she started the Beate Uhse Mail Order Co., offering condoms and books on "marital hygiene."
+In 1951, with four employees, she started the Beate Uhse Mail Order Co., offering condoms and books on "marital hygiene".
 Two years later, the company had 14 employees.
-Uhse married retailer Ernst-Walter Rotermund and had a second child, Ulrich.
+Uhse married retailer Ernst-Walter Rotermund and had a second child, Ulrich, and gained two stepchildren, Dirk and Bärbel.
+The three sons later worked in the business.